demisto/content-docs/content-repo/extra-docs/articles/CI-CD-Article.md

      `"Url": "Packs\name of the pack\.zip”`
      <br/> **NOTE:** If you want to change the version you need to change it in the branch repository and not in this file.
     If using an artifact server, update the version in the `URL`.
 This enables you to have version control.
 If there was an error in a content pack you can change the version number to an earlier version in your repository. <br/>

     ![config_json.png](../../../docs/doc_imgs/reference/XSOAR-CICD/config_json.png)

     3.2 **(Optional) Update Marketplace Content Packs**.

     You can also add any Marketplace Content Packs to update.
 You have the option to deploy from here with the latest version.
-If you have a lot of out-of-the-box content, use the `demisto-sdk xsoar-config-file ---add-all-marketplace-packs`, command which automatically adds all the installed out of the box Content Packs to the configuration file.
+If you have a lot of out-of-the-box content, use the `demisto-sdk xsoar-config-file --add-all-marketplace-packs`, command which automatically adds all the installed out of the box Content Packs to the configuration file.

 5.    **Check that all the changes are validated and are successful.**
 <br/> The Git repository should look similar to this:

 ![github_success.png](../../../docs/doc_imgs/reference/XSOAR-CICD/github_success.png)

 <br/> In the Master Repository, ensure that the repository is in a structure similar to this:

 ````